KannonZenetism/zenetism-field-physics/lattice-mathematics/LM06-applied-structural-dynamics.md

 The product form ensures that any single misalignment reduces total consistency.
 Full consistency: \( \mathcal{C}(\Sigma) = 1 \).
 Any internal mismatch: \( \mathcal{C}(\Sigma) < 1 \).

+> **Note on Product Form Fragility:**
-> **Note (Product Form Fragility):** The product form is deliberately fragile: a single \( \delta = 0 \) collapses total consistency to zero.
+> The product form is deliberately fragile: a single \( \delta = 0 \) collapses total consistency to zero.
 This encodes the structural principle that integrity requires global alignment — one unaddressed contradiction compromises the entire signature.
 This is not a modeling artifact; it is the formal expression of the Zenetist principle that structural coherence is holistic.

 **Theorem (Signature Consistency Principle):**